EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 # Git Cookbook

-I'm also go to give instructions using the command line tool [Git Bash](https://git-scm.com/downloads).
-There are other ways to use Git, but it'll be easy to explain it this way.
+I'm also going to give instructions on using the command line tool [Git Bash](https://git-scm.com/downloads).
+There are other ways to use Git, but it'll be easier to explain it this way.

 I'm going to use https repo urls, but ssh works even better if you have the public key/private key thing set up right.